Baljit998/Frappe-Drive/README.md

  6. After filling in the necessary information, click "OK" to save the port forwarding rule.

+## Step 9: Acess your Ubuntu server via Windows PowerShell
+1. First check in your Setting>Apps>Optional feature that open ssh is installed.
+2. Now open Windows Powershell.
+3. Then access your server at baljit@ip-addresss mine is 192.168.1.15.

-## Step 9: Acess your Ubuntu server via Bitvise SSH Client
+## Step 10: Acess your Ubuntu server via Bitvise SSH Client

 1. Go to the official Bitvise website and download the [Bitvise SSH Client](https://www.bitvise.com/ssh-client-download) installer suitable for your operating system.
 2. Once the installation is complete, launch the Bitvise SSH Client from the Start Menu or desktop shortcut, depending on where it was installed.